Thyringer/zuse/README.md

 Lowercase names that begin with a hyphen will be treated as "labels" that can be used to name types and values, as already shown in the previous examples.
 The hyphen was chosen to avoid an inflated use of `:` or `=` and to enable neat syntax, which is a bit reminiscent of CLI program parameters.

 This of course has the consequence that spaces are ALWAYS required between the binary operators `+` and `-`, which, however, can hardly be seen as a disadvantage, but rather as imposed proper code style.
 The only real disadvantage is the impossibility of using the minus sign as a unary prefix operator, but let's be honest: how often do you need that?
-Here, a negation function can serve the same purpose, or the following idiom: `-1*x`, which is possible since `*` and `/` are among the few punctuation characters that do not necessarily require whitespace for their operands (or to other lexemes in general).
+Here, a negation function can serve the same purpose, or the following idiom: `-1*x`, which is possible since `*` and `/` are among the few punctuation characters that do not necessarily require whitespace for their operands.

 ### Modularity despite Ad hoc Polymorphism